blane07/altantic-hurricane-paths/README.md

 With accuracy, the models performed at or barely above baseline.
 However, due to the imbalanced classes (hurricanes strike an area about 10% of the time), the F1 scored was used to evaluate the models with results ranging from 33% to 55%.

 ### Next Season
-Looking at previous years, we were able to forecast next year's hurricane energy with an R squared value of 50.2%
+Looking at previous years, we were able to forecast the difference in next year's hurricane energy with an R squared value of 50.2%
 ![Energy](https://github.com/blane07/altantic-hurricane-paths/blob/master/images/time_series.png)